EmmaBergner/erace/README.md

 - The user who added the specific race can edit and update the basic information.

 #### __Add Race Page__
-The adding race page is where users add races that are not already in the database.
-The destructore on the page emphazise things that are important to think about when adding a race:
+The Add Race page is where users add races that are not already in the database.
+The instructors on the page emphazise things that are important to think about when adding a race:
 - The spelling of the name of the race.
 - That the country, distance, website, date and time all are accureatly filled in.
 - The information provided is public and everyone using the application will take part of what is written.
-- A user can click create or cancel and will be redirected to latest visited.
+- A user can click create or cancel and will be redirected to latest visited page.

 #### __My Runs Page__
-This is the users personal page and for users to have a overview of pased and upcoming races.
-After marking races to run, the race will then be displayed on My Runs Page.
+This is the users personal page and for users to have a overview of passed and upcoming races.
+After marking races to run, the race will then be displayed on the My Runs Page.
 User can click the race name and the detail page then shows up.

 ### Future Features
 There are many ways to extend the capabilities of the service.
 For instance I would like to add: